coolhanw/ope_mnar/README.md

-# ope_mnar
+# Off-Policy Evaluation under Nonignorable Monotone Missingness

-This repository is the official implementation of paper 'Off-Policy Evaluation under Nonignorable Monotone Missingness'
+This repository is the official implementation of paper "Off-Policy Evaluation under Nonignorable Monotone Missingness".
+The code will be ready soon.